google/lullaby/g3doc/introduction.md

 #### Utilities

 Lastly, Lullaby provides several utility libraries.
-These range from simple functions (eg. string hashes, bit manipulation, etc.), to classes (eg. variant types, optional type, thread-safe containers, etc.) to complete modules (like a JNI interface and integration with scripting languages like JavaScript and Lua).
+These range from simple functions (e.g. string hashes and bit manipulation), to classes (e.g. variant types, optional type, and thread-safe containers) to complete modules (like a JNI interface and integration with scripting languages like JavaScript and Lua).

 Most of these Utilities are used internally by [Systems](#systems) and [Core